MTS13GAMER/BoxBush/README.md

     DisableBuildWarnings = false, -- Prevents Rayfield from warning when the script has a version mismatch with the interface

     ConfigurationSaving = {
-       Enabled = true,
+       Enabled = false,
-       FolderName = nil, -- Create a custom folder for your hub/game FileName = "BoxBuh"
+       FolderName = BUH, -- Create a custom folder for your hub/game FileName = "BoxBuh"
     },